NREL/EnergyPlus/design/FY2021/NFP-ZoneAirTransferModel.md

 One new example file will be added to the test suite to demonstrate this feature is functioning properly.

-IDD change is required to add new choice key to an existing input field, and rename the input field and the key choices.
+IDD change is required to add new choice keys to an existing input field, and rename the input field and the key choices.
 Transition is required.

 ## References ##